Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: The PL classification algorithm

-The core idea of our approach lies in the type of moves we choose to increase and decrease the sizes of our triangulations: we use $2$-$4$-Pachner moves to increase the size of a triangulation, but $2$-$0$- edge- and triangle-moves to reduce the size of a triangulation.
-Moreover, we use standard $3$-$3$-Pachner moves to change triangulations while keeping their $f$-vector constant.
-Empirical evidence suggests that this approach mixes triangulations much faster than by just using standard Pachner moves.
-This approach has already been used very successfully by the first author \cite{burkeStructure,burkeSoftware} in the search of minimal triangulations.
-The method used there is even simpler in structure than the one presented below.
 Our base method has four input parameters that stay fixed for the duration the method is run: {\em (a)} A set probability $x \in [0,1]$ to decide whether a $3$-$3$-move or some other move is performed, {\em (b)} a target size $\hat{n}$ for triangulations to be visited in the random walk, {\em (c)} a parameter $\alpha \in \mathbb{R}$ determining the severity of the penalty for sampling a triangulation of size away from $\hat{n}$, and {\em (d)} a number of steps $s \in \mathbb{Z}$.